Yellow River – Hwy 10

 - Hwy HH to Yellow River Road: 2.1 miles.
 A more wooded stretch that I don’t know much about.
 Nice street view image.

-- Yellow River Road to Bb: 1.3 miles.
-A wooded section with possible logjams.
+- Yellow River Road to Hwy BB: 1.3 miles.
+A nice wooded stretch with no major rapids.

 - Hwy 10 to Hwy 80: 4.0 miles.